Virtual walks in the Ising model: finite time scaling: Introduction

 Phase transitions in the Ising model have been extensively studied since its first result in one dimension was published exactly a century back.
 Much later, the two dimensional model was solved exactly and at present, the equilibrium behavior in all dimensions is well understood.

 Most of the recent works on the Ising model are focused on its non-equilibrium behavior.
-One of the most important phenomena that has been studied extensively is the quenching where the system is allowed to evolve from a homogeneous initial state corresponding to a very high temperature to a symmetry broken final state at a temperature less than the critical temperature \cite{Bray1,Privman,Puri}.
-This takes place by the process of domain coarsening.
+One of the most important phenomena that has been studied extensively in the Ising model and its variants is quenching, where the system is allowed to evolve from a homogeneous initial state corresponding to a very high temperature to a symmetry broken final state at a temperature less than the critical temperature \cite{Bray1,Privman,Puri,Fierro}.
+This takes place by the process of domain coarsening \cite{Suman,Munkel,Saikat,Subir,Menyhard,Henrik,Denis,Nalina,Satya}.

-A zero temperature quench using Glauber kinetics in the Ising model revealed several interesting features.
+A zero temperature quench using Glauber kinetics \cite{Glauber} in the Ising model revealed several interesting features.
 The persistence probability that estimates the tendency of spins to remain in their initial state showed the existence of a new exponent in all dimensions \cite{Derrida-PRL,Bray}.
-In the two dimensional Ising Glauber-model, the discovery of the existence of frozen striped phases occurring in a finite number (nearly $30\%$) of cases \cite{Spirin,D L Stein} led to various subsequent studies on different lattices, initial conditions, boundary conditions \cite{Liu,Tikader,Henkel,Newman} etc. At finite temperatures, there are several other features of interest.
+In the two dimensional Ising-Glauber model, the discovery of the existence of frozen striped phases occurring in a finite number (nearly $30\%$) of cases \cite{Spirin,D L Stein} led to various subsequent studies on different lattices, initial conditions, boundary conditions \cite{Liu,Tikader,Henkel,Newman} etc. At finite temperatures, there are several other features of interest.
 Close to the critical point one encounters critical slowing down; here the timescale shows a power law divergence where the associated dynamical critical exponent can differ for models with the same equilibrium behavior \cite{Hohenberg}.

-In some previous studies \cite{Drouffe,Dornic,Godreche,Baldassarri}, the behavior of the average local spins over time was studied and several other measures of persistence probability related to this quantity were defined.
+In some previous studies \cite{Drouffe,Dornic,Godreche,Baldassarri}, the behavior of the average local spins over time was analysed and several other measures of persistence probability related to this quantity were defined.
 The studies also considered finite temperatures.

 The sum of the spin at a particular lattice site over time can alternatively be regarded as a displacement of a walker in a virtual space till that time.
 In a virtual space of one dimension, for the $i$th spin, the displacement $x_i$ of the corresponding walker is given by